 The Association of Medicine and Psychiatry is the national organization for physicians with combined training in medicine (internal medicine, family medicine, pediatrics, neurology) and psychiatry, and for all physicians committed to patient care, research and education at the interface of medicine and psychiatry.
 The Martin Fenton Award was established in 1998 to honor Dr. Martin Fenton, a founding member of the AMP, who exemplified the award criteria.
 He was an internist and psychiatrist who was an outstanding clinician, providing integrated medical and psychiatric care for his patients, as well as, an educator and a leader with a vision for excellence at the interface.

-The Martin Fenton Award will be presented using a virtual platform.
+The Martin Fenton Award will be presented at the national AMP meeting being held in Atlanta, GA Wednesday, September 28, 2022 to Saturday, October 1, 2022, at the Emory Conference Center in Atlanta.
 The award includes a $500 stipend to support the trainee in attending the AMP conference.

 - outreaching and working as a contact person for residents in combined residencies throughout the United States, to familiarize and get them involved with AMP